PREDOCTORAL APPLICATION INSTRUCTIONS

 - Supplementary Materials

 References: Names and contact information of a minimum of three (maximum of five) individuals who will upload a letter of recommendation on the applicant's behalf (four letters are highly recommended).
-Applications with fewer than three letters submitted by letter writers by January 9, 2018 will not be reviewed.
+Applications with fewer than three letters submitted by letter writers by January 8, 2019 at 5 PM EST will not be reviewed.

 - At least one letter writer should be a faculty member whom the applicant has worked with in their present (or most recent) department.

-- The most useful letters of recommendation are from faculty members who know the applicant well.
+- Letters of recommendation from faculty members who know the applicant well are the most useful.

 - Letters of recommendation from personal friends, clergy, medical doctors, and family members are not appropriate.